 - Beds and mattresses (fire regulation tags must be attached)

 - Dining furniture

-- Fridges, freezers, electric cookers, washing machines and tumble dryers
+- Fridges and freezers (no food), electric cookers, washing machines and tumble dryers

 - Items which are soiled, ripped, damaged or not working

 - Items that have been left outside

 These items will be collected from inside your property.
 You will need to contact each re-use organisation to see what they will accept.